 - Case 4: During a stoppage in play, the timekeeper signals to an on-ice official to come to the penalty bench to sort out a problem involving the timing of penalties to Team A. A1, on the ice near the penalty bench, follows the on-ice official into the on-ice officials' crease.
 The on-ice official instructs A1 to leave the area of the on-ice officials' crease.
-A1 refuses. - Ruling 4: A1 is assessed an Unsportsmanlike Conduct penalty and must immediately enter the penalty bench. - Case 5: Play is stopped and a skirmish occurs.
+A1 refuses. - Ruling 4: A1 is assessed an Unsportsmanlike Conduct penalty and shall immediately enter the penalty bench.
+(Rule 15.1.d) - Case 5: Play is stopped and a skirmish occurs.
 Player A1 intentionally leaves: - a. the players' bench, but does not become involved in the altercation. - b. the penalty bench, but does not become involved in the altercation. - Ruling 5: A1 is assessed an Unsportsmanlike Conduct penalty in both cases.
+(Rule 15.1.e)